tuhinaprasad28/Text-Analytics-LDA-model-TF-features-Topic-Vector-doc-doc-Similarity/README.md

 D4	2	28	0	…	…	…	…	…	0

-After fitting the LDA, extract and print out the top 10 words of each topic, similar to the output in page 44 of “Text Clustering” lecture slide.
+After fitting the LDA, extract and print out the top 10 words of each topic:

 Output: (.txt)